The Truth About J-Plasma: Learn About This Trendy Facelift Alternative

 Some research exists to support the effectiveness of plasma technology using the Portrait device, supporting the idea that J-Plasma could be effective as well.
 However, the devices are fundamentally different and J-Plasma has yet to be thoroughly vetted by scientific research.

-How J-Plasma Works
+How J-Plasma works

 The operative term in J-Plasma is “plasma.”
 We are not talking about that clear liquid found in blood or some other bodily fluids.
 We are talking about ionized gas that is extremely electrically conductive.
-Plasma is often termed the “fourth state of matter,” apart from solids, liquids, and other gases.
+Plasma is often termed the “fourth state of matter,” apart from solids, liquids, and gases.

 The J-Plasma device starts with helium gas and uses radio frequency (RF) energy to ionize it, turning it into cold helium plasma.
 The cold plasma erupts from the device in a stream as the device is applied to the skin.
 The J-Plasma device can be used subdermally or over the skin.